vavdoshka/helmfile-trunk-demo/README.md

     request_cpu: "100m"
     request_memory: "128Mi"
 ```
-* define the level 3 concrete platform profile properties for `xx1-stg-x` in `platforms/xx1-stg-x/locals/values.yaml`
+* define the level 3 concrete cluster profile properties for `xx1-stg-x` in `clusters/xx1-stg-x/locals/values.yaml`
 ```yaml
 cluster_autoscaler:
     aws_region: "eu-west-3"
     iam_role_arn: "arn:partition:service:region:account:resource"
     cluster_name: "xx1-stg-x"
 ```
-* produce the k8s manifests for `xx1-stg-x` by running `PLATFORM_ID=xx1-stg-x helmfile --environment staging template` in the root directory.
+* produce the k8s manifests for `xx1-stg-x` by running `CLUSTER_ID=xx1-stg-x helmfile --environment staging template` in the root directory.

 Satisfied with the default values shipped with the helmfile and do not want to repeat them over and over again?